aliarghyani/vue-cursor-rules/examples/README.md

 ## UI Framework Variants

-For Vuetify and Quasar examples, see the cursor rules:
+For Vuetify and Quasar examples, see:
-- `.cursor/rules/ui-frameworks.mdc`
+- `.cursor/rules/ui-kits-guide.mdc`